Jackson, Ravens play nearly flawlessly during 7-game run

 INJURED

-Center Matt Skura sprained his knee in the first quarter and was carted off the field.
-Defensive tackle Michael Pierce missed a second straight game with an ankle injury.
+Center Matt Skura was placed on injured reserve Tuesday.
+He was carted off the field with a knee injury in the first quarter Monday night and replaced by rookie Patrick Mekari.
+Also, defensive tackle Michael Pierce missed a second straight game with an ankle injury.

 KEY NUMBERS